jessicarush/react-notes/client_side_routing.md

 <Route path="pics/:picId/:picName" element={<Pics />} />
 ```

-An access them like this:
+And access them like this:

 ```javascript
 import { useParams } from 'react-router-dom';